-Do you ever wish you could be one of those people who truly enjoys the little things in life?
+Do you ever wish that you could be one of those people who truly enjoys the little things in life?

-This version of you might have a homemade quilt in your bedroom that says Find Bliss in the Small things, a Pinterest board called It’s the Small Shit That Counts, and a bumper sticker that reads Honk for the Tiny Moments.
+This version of you might have a homemade quilt in your bedroom that says Find Bliss in the Small things, a Pinterest board called It’s the Small Shit That Counts, or a bumper sticker that reads Honk for the Tiny Moments.

-You also swooped up the domain address, smallpleasures .com the moment you saw it was available.
+You also swooped up the domain address, smallpleasures.com the moment you saw it was available.
 You plan on using it to inspire people to bask in the beauty of nothing but an ant moving across a wall or the sound of a ceiling fan.

 But now you’re reconsidering the domain name because smallpleasures.com sounds more like an online sex shop for little people than an inspirational mecca.

 Sure, kinky little people sex is inspirational for some, but that’s not exactly the little things you had in mind.
 Whatever, you’re not here to judge, you’re here to uplift.
 It’s okay, all new business ideas need a good fleshing out.